DanishkB8/PYNQ_Danishk/projects/first/prj/README.md

-#prj
+# prj

-This repository contains the necessary files to generate a bitstream file (.bit) for the PYNQ-ZU platform using Vivado.
+This folder contains the necessary files to generate a bitstream file (.bit) for the PYNQ-ZU platform using Vivado.
 The project includes:
 - Vivado project file (.xpr)
 - Block design sources (.bd)
 - Custom IP created using Vitis HLS